mozilla/theopenstandard/docs/articles.rst

 -------------------

 There are 2 titles for each article, the full title (used on the article page) and the short title used everywhere else.
-Both are required.
+If a short title is not supplied the long title will be used.

 ------------